rgb-archive/spec/protocol_specifications.md

 	* color of the token being transacted
 	* amount being transacted
 	* either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
-* a free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (“meta-script");
+* an optional free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (generally for the "meta-script" contract blueprint);
 * The parameters used to create the signature, in order to allow the payee and the following receivers of these tokens to verify the commitment **[expand]**

 In order to help a safe and easy management of the additional data required by this feature, the dark-tag can be derived from the BIP32 derivation key that the payee is using to generate the receiving address.